shrinerb/shrine/doc/advantages.md

 ## Processing

-Most file attachment libraries provide either processing files up front (Paperclip, CarrierWave) or on-the-fly (Dragonfly, Refile, Active Storage).
+Most file attachment libraries allow you to process files either "eagerly" (Paperclip, CarrierWave) or "on-the-fly" (Dragonfly, Refile, Active Storage).
 However, each approach is suitable for different requirements.
 For instance, while on-the-fly processing is suitable for fast processing (image thumbnails, document previews), longer running processing (video transcoding, raw images) should be moved into a background job.

-That's why Shrine supports both [up front][derivatives] and [on-the-fly][derivation_endpoint] processing.
+That's why Shrine supports both [eager][derivatives] and [on-the-fly][derivation_endpoint] processing.
 For example, if you're handling image uploads, you can choose to either generate a set of pre-defined thumbnails during attachment: